-Local & botanical name(s) Suitability Flowering (fruiting) months Mangium Slope, flats Acacia mangium Growing methods Seeds Seed pre-treatment/sowing position/ germination time and notes Seeds Cood should be submarked in balledt- Seed should be submerged in boiled water then cool for 24 hours.
+Local & botanical name(s) Suitability Flowering (fruiting) months Growing methods Seed pre-treatment/sowing position/ germination time and notes Mangium Acacia mangium Slope, flats Seeds Seed should be submerged in boiled water then cool for 24 hours.
 The swollen seeds should be sown immediately.
 Germination in 1-15 days.
 Young seedlings potted when large enough to handle, and can be planted out when 25 cm tall, usually after about 16 weeks.
-Mango/Maqo Flats, ridges Mangifera indica Seeds No seed pre-treatment is required.
-Qumu Slopes, flats May-Dec Acacia richii Seeds Has a hard seed coat.
-Pour a small amount of nearly boiling water on the seeds being careful not to cook them and then soaking them for 12-24 hours in warn water.
-Tamarind Slopes Tamarindus indica Seeds Pre-soak the seed for 24 hours in warm water and sow in a seed bed.
+Mango/Maqo Mangifera indica Flats, ridges Seeds No seed pre-treatment is required.
+Qumu Acacia richii Slopes, flats May-Dec Seeds Has a hard seed coat.
+Pour a small amount of nearly boiling water on the seeds being careful not to cook them and then soaking them for 12-24 hours in warm water.
+Tamarind Tamarindus indica Slopes Seeds Pre-soak the seed for 24 hours in warm water and sow in a seed bed.
 Grow in seedbed for more than 4 months before being transplanted.
-Tavola Creekbanks Jan (Mar- Terminalia catappa Jul) Seeds It is recommended that seeds are sown within 4-6 weeks after collection.
-Presoak seeds for 24 hours in cold water.
+Tavola Terminalia catappa Creekbanks Jan (Mar- Jul) Seeds It is recommended that seeds are sown within 4-6 weeks after collection.
+Pre- soak seeds for 24 hours in cold water.
 Germination in about 20-56 days.
-Teak All terrain Jan-May Tectona grandis (Jun-Nov) Seeds, cuttings Seeds stored for 12 months germinate easier.
+Teak Tectona grandis All terrain Jan-May (Jun-Nov) Seeds, cuttings Seeds stored for 12 months germinate easier.
 Soaked for 24-48 hours in warm water, changing the water frequently.
 Seeds from the same year should be subjected to alternate wetting and then drying for 24 hours each for 14 days.
-Collect seeds from trees over 20 years old Germination in 10-90 days.
+Collect seeds from trees over 20 years old.
+Germination in 10-90 days.
 The rooting time of cutting is 8-15 days.
-Able to survivi fires.
-Vaivai-kena-mē Slopes, flats Leucaena leucocephala Seeds No seed pre-treatment is required.
-Vaivai-ni vavalagi Gullies.
-Nov-May (raintree) riverbanks (Jul-Dec) Samanea saman Seeds No seed pre-treatment is required.
-Vetiver grass Soil erosion - Vetiveria areas zizanioides Cuttings No seed pre-treatment is required.
-Vutukana Slopes, flats Year-round Barringtonia edulis Seeds No seed pre-treatment is required.
+Able to survive fires.
+Vaivai-kena-mē Leucaena Ieucocephala Slopes, flats Seeds No seed pre-treatment is required.
+Vaivai-ni vavalagi (raintree) Samanea saman Gullies. riverbanks Nov-May (Jul-Dec) Seeds No seed pre-treatment is required.
+Vetiver grass Vetiveria zizanioides Soil erosion areas - Cuttings No seed pre-treatment is required.
+Vutukana Barringtonia edulis Slopes, flats Year-round Seeds No seed pre-treatment is required.